bbauska/Anti-Project2025/anti.md

 points, from 0.85% to 0.55% for most new borrowers.
 The mortgage insurance premium is the monthly fee that homeowners with FHA-insured mortgages pay to insure their mortgages, which they pay on top of their monthly principal and interest payments.”
-[Fact Sheet, White House, 2/22/23]
+[Fact Sheet, White House, 2/22/23]</li>

-● Over 80% of FHA borrowers are first-time homebuyers and over 25% are homebuyers of color.
+  <li>● Over 80% of FHA borrowers are first-time homebuyers and over 25% are homebuyers of
+color.
 “More than 80% of FHA borrowers are first-time homebuyers, and over 25% are homebuyers of color.
 The average home purchased with FHA-insured mortgages cost around half the price of the overall national median home and have an average mortgage amount of less than $270,000.”
-[Fact Sheet, White House, 2/22/23]
+[Fact Sheet, White House, 2/22/23]</li>

-● FHA loan borrowers putting less than 10% down have to pay FHA mortgage insurance until the entire loan term ends.
+  <li>● FHA loan borrowers putting less than 10% down have to pay FHA mortgage insurance
+until the entire loan term ends.
 So a 30-year mortgage with a 3.5% down payment option would have one paying MIP for the whole term.
 “Current guidance states that FHA loan borrowers who put down less than 10 percent must pay FHA mortgage insurance until the entire